-If the holy writings are not opened in the heart by the Spirit of God, then not only the writings are dead, but Christ himself with his teachings, his life, his sufferings, and his death, yes, even his resurrection, is dead.
+If the Scriptures are not opened in the heart by the Spirit of God, then not only they are dead, but Christ himself with his teachings, his life, his sufferings, and his death, yes, even his resurrection, is dead.
 To know all about these things without the Spirit of God within is useless, even though one may read about them and study them as long as he likes.
-Without the Spirit, one becomes learned, but he does not learn.8
+Without the Spirit, one becomes learned, but he does not learn.6